quic/aimet/Docs/api_docs/onnx_quant_analyzer.rst

 |
 .. automethod:: aimet_onnx.quant_analyzer.QuantAnalyzer.analyze

+**Note:** It is recommended to use onnx-simplifier before applying quant-analyzer.

 Run specific utility
 =============
 We can avoid running all the utilities that Quant Analyzer offers and only run those of our interest.
 For this we